 7. A great way to give your kids some hands-on experience with classical music and instruments is to visit Soundbridge, the music discovery center at Benaroya Hall in Seattle.
-Many programs are $5-$10 per child, and Fridays are pay-as-you-can day, with a free musical story time at 1:45 p.m.
+Many programs are $5-$10 per child.

-9. Seattle Center’s Teen Tix program allows teens to get $5 tickets to participating theaters and museums; on Sundays (for shows) and Thursdays (for museums), Teen Tix tickets are two for $10, so your teen can bring you along.
+9. Seattle Center’s Teen Tix program allows teens to get $5 tickets at over 40 Seattle-area arts venues; on Sundays (for shows) and Thursdays (for museums), Teen Tix tickets are two for $10, so your teen can bring you along.

 10. Look for the preview or pay-what-you-will shows that (usually) happen early in a theater run, and short previews at local libraries.
 Pacific Northwest Ballet, for example, hosts library previews, $10 previews, and affordable dress rehearsals.
 SecondStory Repertory's children's shows include a cheap Sunday matinees for very young kids.
 Many theaters also offer day-of rush tickets for a significantly lower cost.